W01 Setup: Tools – Hosting – GitHub Repository

 A GitHub account is required, but you do NOT need a separate GitHub account for this class if you already have one.

-- If you already have a GitHub account, use it.
-Your account on GitHub can host many repositories/projects.
+- If you already have a GitHub account, sign in.
+Your GitHub account can host many repositories and projects.

 - On GitHub, create a new repository named "wdd131" (all lowercase, no quotes).
 You will use